varnish/Varnish-Book/varnish_book.rst

 ...........

 - Used to stale objects
-- Reponse header field only
+- Response header field only

 .. container:: handout